Seeing is Believing

 The Hyderabad Collective is located amidst beautiful hills and valleys just 31km off the Outer Ring Road in Hyderabad.
 The vistas are almost unbelievable for a place this close to the city.
 Site work on the 132 Ac land commenced in 2020.
 First, road access was provided in 2020 and accommodation for on-site staff was built in the later part of the year.
 Biodiversity survey took place alongside.
 By May 2021, solar energy became the primary power source.

-Maximum impact with minimal intervention – this is the crux of our design approach at Beforest.
+The crux of our design approach at Beforest.

 Fencing was one of the first interventions we made to ensure controlled grazing which has a direct impact on regenerating ground cover and improving soil health.
 This allowed native grasses and shrubs to regrow from the native seed bank in the soil.
 In July 2022, riparian and marshy zones were planted with water-loving species to increase biodiversity and strengthen the riparian corridors.